Satire0v0/ENGG1340_Group-Project_196/README.md

 ### Functions
-Otherwise it is necessary, do not easily change the types, values and number of parameters.
+Unless it is necessary, do not easily change the types, values and number of parameters.

 ### Comments